 To be transparent about what is and isn’t allowed on your site, we’ve put together this set of guidelines.
-The following activity/material isn’t allowed on DevSpace.
+The following activity/material isn’t allowed on DevSpace Hosting.

 Illegal content and conduct.

-DevSpace is a publishing, rather than a file sharing platform, so we recognize that copyrighted materials are often used in fair use (https://devspace.hosting/dmca-policy) context.
+Intellectual property infringement – DevSpace Hosting is a publishing, rather than a file sharing platform, so we recognize that copyrighted materials are often used in fair use context.
 We strongly support this and urge copyright holders to take this into consideration before submitting complaints.
 If you’re not sure, a good rule of thumb is to always ask the rights holder for permission before republishing their content.

-We know that there may be different definitions of this, but generally, we define pornography as visual depictions of sexually explicit acts.
-Nudity, in and of itself, is fine (https://devspace.hosting/flag-site/).
+Pornography – We know that there may be different definitions of this, but generally, we define pornography as visual depictions of sexually explicit acts.
+Nudity, in and of itself, is fine.

-We don’t tolerate direct and realistic threats of violence.
-(This doesn’t mean that we’ll remove all hyperbole or offensive language.)
+Directly threatening material – We don’t tolerate direct and realistic threats of violence.

-Your DevSpace site shouldn’t host files that will only be used on other sites.
+Hotlinking to DevSpace Hosting – Your DevSpace Hosting website should not host files that will only be used on other sites.

-Bear in mind that these are just guidelines — **interpretations are up to us**.
+Bear in mind that these are just guideline interpretations are up to us.
 These guidelines are not exhaustive and are subject to change.

-If you believe a DevSoace site has violated our [Terms of Service](https://devspace.hosting/tos) or any of these policies, please [report the site](https://devspace.hosting/report/).
+If you believe a DevSpace Hosting website has violated our Term of Service or any of these policies, please report the website here.
 We review and investigate all complaints that we receive, but if and how we respond will depend on a variety of factors, such as the information available to us and the type of violation.
 We may also contact the site owner to inform him/her of the complaint.

 If we’re not in a position to make a determination (for example, whether something is defamatory or not, we defer to the judgment of a court.

-Unless otherwise stated on a DevSpace subsite, all user contributions are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
+Unless otherwise stated on an individual website, all user contributions are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.